Bill Leeson

 William Edward Gregory-Leeson (born 13 October 1943) is an English filmmaker who was one of the founders of the charity War Child, which particularly focuses on help for children in war situations.

-In 1993, Leeson and David Wilson produced a documentary film featuring child victims of the war in former Yugoslavia.
+In 1993, when Leeson was producing an arts documentary on Croatian national artist Ivan Rabuzin directed Laurance Boulting, he was exposed to the unfolding stages of the war in former Yugoslavia.
+It was at this stage that Lesson met David Wilson.
 What they saw so deeply shocked them that they established War Child, which today is a network of independent non-governmental organisations (NGOs) operating across the world to help children affected by war.